List of band members in David Coverdale's bands: David Coverdale returns to solo work and tours (1998–2002)

 Hilland, Franklin, and Carmassi all joined Coverdale, for his 2000 solo album Into the Light.
 Earl Slick, Doug Bossi, Mike Finnigan and future Whitesnake member Marco Mendoza also contributed.

-Third era Whitesnake: 25th anniversary reformation (2003—2025)
+Third era Whitesnake: 25th anniversary re-formation (2003–2025)

-In 2003, Whitesnake fully reformed.
-Unlike the reunions of the mid 1990s, this was a full-time lineup, just like the band had existed previously in the late 1970s, 1980s and early 1990s.
+In 2003, Whitesnake fully re-formed.
+Unlike the reunions of the mid-1990s, this was a full-time lineup, just like the band had existed previously in the late 1970s, 1980s and early 1990s.
 Coverdale announced his retirement in 2025, putting the end to Whitesnake.